The beating heart of Value Capture — our philosophy, our approach, our team — is respect.

 Think of it this way: it’s relatively easy to say, “I have respect for every individual.”
 There’s nothing inherently untrue or wrong in that sentence, but it's almost inactive in its tone.

-Now say, “I respect every individual.”
+“I respect every individual.”

 There is a commitment to act and to continue acting in order to keep the promise of “I respect.”
 Like all other affirmative promises, we must act on the promise in order to fulfill it.